 - The MDP provides a contribution to an infrastructure fund that benefits the Station Area, or provides a developer performed public amenity.
-The score for this component is based upon the amount of the contribution, or provided public amenity, relative to the overall project cost. - The MDP benefits Tarrytown's municipal finances.
+The score for this component is based upon the amount of the contribution, or provided public amenity, relative to the overall project cost.
+The overall project cost refers to total construction costs as well as all infrastructure costs related to the MDP and site plan. - The MDP benefits Tarrytown's municipal finances.

-§ 305-76 Expiration, Revocation, and Enforcement
+K. Expiration, Revocation, and Enforcement

-- A. An SAO designation shall expire if the SAO designated use or uses cease for more than 24 consecutive months for any reason, if the applicant fails to obtain the necessary Building Permits or fails to comply with the conditions of the site development plan approval as described in § 305-143. - B. An SAO designation may be revoked by the Village Board of Trustees if the permittee violates the conditions of the site development plan approval or engages in any construction or alteration not authorized by the site development plan.
-Any such unauthorized or unapproved construction or alteration will immediately trigger a suspension of all work on site and fines as determined by the Village Board of Trustees.
+- 1. An SAO designation shall expire if the SAO designated use or uses cease for more than 24 consecutive months for any reason, if the applicant fails to obtain the necessary Building Permits or fails to comply with the conditions of the site development plan approval as described in § 305-143. - 2.
+An SAO designation may be revoked by the Village Board of Trustees if the permittee violates the conditions of the site development plan approval or engages in any construction or alteration not authorized by the site development plan.
+Any such unauthorized or unapproved construction or alteration will immediately trigger a suspension of all work on site and fines as established by the Village Board of Trustees.